menu

 Durbin is a tiny town located in the state of West Virginia.
 With a population of 245 people and just one neighborhood, Durbin is the 245th largest community in West Virginia.
 Much of the housing stock in Durbin was built prior to World War II, making it one of the older and more historic towns in the country.

-Because occupations involving physical labor dominate the local economy, Durbin is generally considered to be a blue-collar town.
-45.80% of the Durbin workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Durbin is a blue-collar town, with 45.80% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Durbin is a town of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Durbin who work in office and administrative support (21.37%), food service (16.79%), and maintenance occupations (6.87%).

 As is often the case in a small town, Durbin doesn't have a public transportation system that people use for their commute.